wardat99/Mx-CRTSA/README.md

 # Mx-CRTSA
 This paper is under review

-Code for the paper "Multiplex networks, optimization, low-rank representation, tensor decomposition, spectral clustering".
+Code for the paper "Discovering Community structure in Multiplex Networks via a Co-regularized Robust Tensor-based Spectral Approach".

 # Required toolboxes: